Does CMMC Require a SIEM?

 How to Choose a SIEM

-Now you need to decide what works best for you.
-A little full disclosure here, I built a SIEM solution out of open source projects and it was used (actually still is used) to provide security services to many clients at a previous employer of mine.
-That being said, I'm a huge proponent of using open source tools when they're the right fit for the situation.
+Now, you need to decide what works best for you.
+A little full disclosure here: I built a SIEM solution out of open-source projects, and it was used (actually still is used) to provide security services to many clients at a previous employer of mine.
+I'm a huge proponent of using open-source tools when they fit the situation.

-Many of you reading this are probably on a tight budget for meeting CMMC requirements and an open-source option is exactly what you need.
-The good news is, there are several open-source SIEM solutions available that are proven to be reliable and effective.
-If I had to pick an open-source SIEM solution to deploy at an organization with limited IT support I'd go with Security Onion.
+Many of you reading this are probably on a tight budget for meeting CMMC requirements, and an open-source option is exactly what you need.
+The good news is that several open-source SIEM solutions are available that are proven to be reliable and effective.
+If I had to pick an open-source SIEM solution to deploy at an organization with limited IT support, I'd go with Security Onion.

 Setting Up An Open Source SIEM

-If you're interested in learning how to get up and running with security onion I've got a video series at CBT Nuggets titled "Setting Up An Open Source SIEM" where I walk through installing Security Onion, deploying host agents, and creating custom reports.
-This series will get you up and running with Security Onion so you can take it for a test drive and see if it fits your needs.
+If you're interested in learning how to get up and running with Security Onion, I've got a video series at CBT Nuggets titled "Setting Up An Open Source SIEM."
+In it, I walk through installing Security Onion, deploying host agents, and creating custom reports.
+This series will get you up and running with Security Onion, so you can take it for a test drive and see if it fits your needs.

-As we continue to prepare for CMMC's upcoming audits, you now have a little more insight as to whether or not you'll need a SIEM solution and what options you have.
+As we continue to prepare for CMMC's upcoming audits, you now have a little more insight into whether you'll need a SIEM solution and what options you have.
 Until next time, keep your defenses up and stay safe!

 delivered to your inbox.